-Regulatory Concerns Although it seems like a logical conclusion, BYOD is not mired by regulatory compliance.
+Although it seems like a logical conclusion, BYOD is not mired by regulatory compliance.
 In fact, highly sensitive industries, like financial service/insurance and healthcare, continue to be among the biggest supporters of BYOD.
-Good Technology also showed an increase in Government agency adoptions of BYOD programs in 2012.
+Good Technology also showed an increase in government agency adoptions of BYOD programs in 2012.

-Unfortunately there is no right or wrong answer for whether BYOD will work for your company.
+Unfortunately, there is no right or wrong answer for whether BYOD will work for your company.
 Every situation is unique, requiring different levels of security and mobility.
-However, I will point out that an enterprise BYOD environment is seemingly inevitable.

 The mobile device market is growing rapidly.
 Customized applications and solutions developed for mobile devices in a mobile workforce are in high demand as the hours and locations people choose to work evolve, and as the amount of information they need to absorb to succeed continues to rise.